 Enquire Now

-Cassia Tora Seed
+Cassia Tora Seeds

 Cassia Tora Seed Properties

-CASSIA TORA SEED PROPERTIES
+CASSIA TORA SEEDS PROPERTIES

-CASSIA TORA SEED USES
+CASSIA TORA SEEDS USES

 Various diseases and health issues can be cured with the help of various parts such as leaves, seeds, and roots of the plant.
+Agro Gums Cassia Tora seed suppliers serve herbal, ayurvedic, and traditional medicine industries.

 The root of the plant can be used to cure snakebite.

 In the northern region of Nigeria, the fresh and dried leaves of the plant are used for treating ringworm, ulcers, and various parasitic diseases.
 Anti-bacterial actions were seen from the extracts of leaf of the plant in the culture.
-Antiviral actions, specifically against the Vaccinia virus and Newcastle disease virus were seen.
+Antiviral actions, specifically against the Vaccinia virus and Newcastle disease virus, were seen.

-Anthraquinones are contained in the leaves which are involved in a decoction that is helpful to treat childhood fever, constipation, and teething.
+Anthraquinones are contained in the leaves, which are involved in a decoction that is helpful to treat childhood fever, constipation, and teething.

 The Ayurveda uses dried, ground root’s paste to cure snakebite and ringworm.
 When cassia tora is utilized along with Cape Jasmin Fruit (Fructus Gardeniae), it acts as a good remedy for healing inflammation of the conjunctiva or conjunctivitis.